withastro/docs/src/pages/en/guides/markdown-content.md

 <PromoBanner />
 ```

-When using `getStaticPaths` and `Astro.glob()` to generate pages from Markdown files, you can pass the `<Content/>` component through the page’s `props`.
+When using `getStaticPaths` and `Astro.glob()` to generate pages from Markdown/MDX files, you can pass the `<Content/>` component through the page’s `props`.
 You can then retrieve the component from `Astro.props` and render it in your template.

 ```astro title="src/pages/[slug].astro" {9-11} "Content" "Astro.props.post"
 ---